Gimme That

-"Gimme That" is a song written by Scott Storch and Sean Garrett and recorded by American singer Chris Brown for his eponymous debut album.
-The official remix, featuring American rapper Lil Wayne, was released as the third single from the album in April 2006 and peaked at number 15 on the Billboard Hot 100 chart.
+"Gimme That" is a song by American singer Chris Brown featuring American rapper Lil Wayne.
+It was written by Sean Garrett and Scott Storch for Brown's eponymous debut album (2005), while production was helmed by Storch, with Garrett credited as a co-producer.
+A remix of the song, featuring additional vocals from American rapper Lil Wayne, was released as the album's third single in April 2006 and peaked at number 15 on the US Billboard Hot 100 chart.

-Song information
+Background

+"Gimme That" was written by Sean Garrett and Scott Storch for Brown's eponymous debut album (2005).
+Production was helmed by Storch.
+Garrett was credited as a co-producer.
 In interviews from 2006, Brown considered choosing the song as the second single from his debut album, but the song "Yo (Excuse Me Miss)" was chosen as the single instead.
 Along with that, "Gimme That" was also featured at the end of the "Yo (Excuse Me Miss)" music video.

-The single version features rapper Lil Wayne, who has since been a featured rapper on each of Brown's future albums.
+The single version features rapper Lil Wayne.